nameer-rizvi/simpul/README.md

 # simpul

-Library of utility functions for personal use.
+Library of common utilities for personal use.